-For a complete description of Nova Southeastern University's Academic Standards please see the NSU Student Handbook (http://www.nova.edu/studentaffairs/forms/studenthbk aug2017.pdf).
+For a complete description of Nova Southeastern University's Academic Standards please see the NSU Student Handbook (www.nova.edu/staudent-handbook).

 Notices of Accreditation Membership and Nondiscrimination

 Nova Southeastern University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award bachelor's, master's, educational specialist, and doctoral degrees.
 The University is chartered by the State of Florida.